Is Sexual Harassment Sexual Abuse?

 Do not talk to the police if you are being investigated for sexual harassment, as your words could be misinterpreted and used against you in court.
 Refuse to speak with your friends and co-workers about the incident.
 Also, refrain from publicly defending yourself or confronting the complainant on social media.
 The less you speak about the accusations, the better your chances of beating the charges.

-You should hire a CSC defense attorney (learn more about what to look for in a criminal defense lawyer here).
+You should hire a CSC defense attorney.
 Crushing those charges with a lawyer guiding you through the criminal justice system and in your interactions with law enforcement authorities is easier.

 Speak With a Top Criminal Sexual Conduct Defense Attorney at Blank Law, PC to Build an Aggressive Defense Strategy for Your Sex Crime Case in Michigan